TeamStroll/docs/setUp/devEnvironment.md

 You will probably want to install webpack globally.
 This can be done using `npm`.
 Simply run the following command: `npm install webpack -g`

+A small dependency for browser compatability, browserslist, should also be installed: `npm install browserslist -g`

 ## Install Java

 Type install [Java](https://java.com/en/download/help/index_installing.xml) into google, and install it.